rpdelaney/l4d2-tourney-rules/rules.md

 An entire team may be held responsible for the unsportsmanlike conduct of any team member.

+#####7.6 Respect the server hosts
+Tournament competitors will not break server rules at any time when they are using someone else's server.

 <!-- EXLINKS -->
 [1]: https://github.com/rpdelaney/l4d2-tourney-rules
 [2]: http://www.swissperfect.com/tiebreak.htm#buchholz